-Each participant will develop, design and make an individual panel (or panels), forming the component letters of the phrase "Boredom Is always Counter-Revolutionary", originating from a text by Guy Debord.
+Each participant has developed, designed and made an individual panel (or panels), forming the component letters of the phrase "Boredom Is always Counter-Revolutionary", originating from a text by Guy Debord.
 The panels are approximately 16 inches by 23 inches in size, and feature either one of the letters of the text, or a decorative element that will function as a spacer in the assembled work of 42 parts.
-The designs will be generated and produced with the guidance of expert artists, practitioners and crafts people associated with the project.
+The designs have been generated and produced with the guidance of expert artists, practitioners and crafts people associated with the project.

-There will be regular meetings throughout the project for people taking part, led by embroiderer and educator James Hunting, to discuss the progress of the work, to receive input and advice, or to develop new skills with a range of visiting artists who will be operating in an advisory role.
-In addition, a number of visits and talks by practitioners and experts are being arranged for those who wish to discover more about the history and world of textiles and stitching.
+We have been hosting regular meetings throughout the project for people taking part, led by embroiderer and educator James Hunting, to discuss the progress of the work, to receive input and advice, or to develop new skills with a range of visiting artists who will be operating in an advisory role.
+These have been kindly hosted and supported by the R.O.S.E Community Centre, in Wandsworth.

-We will also be working with a number of partner organisations and institutions, with further details to be announced shortly.
-All materials and associated production costs for participants and for the project will be paid for by Matt’s Gallery.
+All materials and associated production costs for participants and for the project have been provided by Matt’s Gallery.

 There will be an exhibition of the completed work, at a dedicated venue Wandsworth, consisting of the component cross-stitch tapestries, quilts and other needle works, all brought together to form a large textile artwork.
 This will be accompanied by a full colour limited edition publication and online presence through the Matt’s Gallery website, featuring an accredited full-page colour reproduction of the panel made by each participant, as well as documentation and specially commissioned writing on the finished project.
+There will be a launch event including artists' talks and visiting practitioners, and the exhibition will run for two weeks.
 All participants will receive copies of the publication.

 The starting point of By Our Own Hand is a cross-stitch tapestry made by Richard Grayson (see image above) between Christmas 2012 and Easter 2015, that consists of approximately 22,000 cross-stitches, spelling out "Boredom in Always Counter-Revolutionary".